nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 In this case study , we  dive deep into data analysis, applying advanced techniques to extract meaningful conclusions.
 Explore the intersections of the Cyclistic Bike Share Case Study and the principles of the Google Data Analyst Professional Certificate, solidifying  our skills in interpreting and presenting data.

+ A clear statement of the business task

+ A description of all data sources used

+ Documentation of any cleaning or manipulation of data

+ A summary of the analysis

+ Supporting visualizations and key findings

+ Recommendations based on the analysis

+### BUSINES Task
+Cyclistic bike share company based in Chicago,reccognizes the importance of increasing the number of annual subscribers for its future success.To achieve this goal,this project aims to analyze the differences in bike usage between casual riders and annual members and develop anew marketing strategy to convert casual riders in to annual subscribers.led by lily Morenothe director of marketing, and supported by Cyclistic;s markiting analytics team,this project will collect analyze and report data to guide the company;smarketing strategy.and to solve the question, How do annual members and casual riders use Cyclistic bikes differently.
+Based on this, i will produce this case study  with the following deliverable.

 **Dataset**
  I Use Cyclistic’s historical trip data to analyze and identify trends.e Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are appropriate and